 Ransomware is a type of malicious software that infiltrates an organization’s network and holds its data and files hostage until a ransom is paid.

-That’s a staggering 171% year-over-year increase.
+That’s a staggering 57% increase from 2021.
 Expect costs to continue skyrocketing as criminals exploit businesses and cyber insurance policies.

 Air-gapping protects your money and data